thegworld/gtx-browser/docs/infra/glossary.md

     split".
 The child is referred to as the tester, and the parent (confusingly) referred to as the builder.
   * __CI Builder__ or __Post-submit Builder__: A builder that compiles/tests a
-    branch of Chromium.
+    branch of GTx Browser.
 Often triggered when changes to the branch are submitted, these post-submit builders run on a continuous basis.
   * __FYI Builder__: A CI builder with reduced priority and impact.
 Ideally used only for experiments or for temporary build/test configs.
 May also be